ricardoianelli/Summer/docs/AsyncEvents.md

-## There have been some breaking changes regarding events, so after reading all of this document to learn about the usage, check the changes added by this PR: [Enhance Event Notification](https://github.com/ricardoianelli/Summer/pull/4)
+## There have been some breaking changes regarding events, so please pay attention to the information at the end of the document.

 ---